rosu-2805/server-sdk/README.md

  * Linux   (.NET Standard 2.0 compatible framework required)

 #### Download
-The .NET SDK can be installed as a Nuget package from [ nuget EasyMorph.Server.SDK](https://www.nuget.org/packages/EasyMorph.Server.SDK)
+The .NET SDK can be installed as a [NuGet package EasyMorph.Server.SDK](https://www.nuget.org/packages/EasyMorph.Server.SDK)

 #### Introduction

-To create an Api client, you have to provide the server host to the constructor:
+To create an API client, you have to provide the server host to the constructor:
 ``` C#
   using Morph.Server.Sdk.Client;
   ...